CANTON-$\mu$ Proposal: A Next-Generation Muon $g-2$ Measurement at Sub-0.1 ppm Precision: Acknowledgments

 \section{Acknowledgments}

-The authors thank James Mott for valuable discussions on the co‑magnetometer design, David Hertzog for guidance on the muon beam specifications, Kim Siang Khaw, Paolo Girotti, Elia Bottalico and David Tarazona for discussions on beam intensity and emittance, Graziano Venanzoni for comments on precision and the nickname of this project, and Yannis Semertzidis and Alberto Lusiani for their general advice and encouragement.
+The authors thank James Mott for valuable discussions on the co-magnetometer design, David Hertzog for guidance on muon beam specifications, and Kim Siang Khaw, Paolo Girotti, Elia Bottalico, and David Tarazona for discussions on beam intensity and emittance.
+They are also grateful to Graziano Venanzoni for comments on precision and the project naming, to Yannis Semertzidis and Alberto Lusiani for their advice and encouragement, and to Thomas Teubner for insightful discussions on the theoretical aspects.

 C.~Z. and F.~I. are supported by the Leverhulme Trust under Grant LIP-2021-014.
-O. K. is supported by the U.S. DOE under Contract No. DE-SC0009800.
+O.~K. is supported by the U.S. DOE under Contract No. DE-SC0009800.
 Q.~L. is supported by the National Natural Science Foundation of China under Grant No. 12325504.
-B.~L is supported by the National Natural Science Foundation of China under Grant No. 12305217.
+B.~L. is supported by the National Natural Science Foundation of China under Grant No. 12305217.
 This work is also supported by the State Key Laboratory of Nuclear Physics and Technology at Peking University (Grant No. NPT2025KFY07).